MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 )
 ```

-In the end, we select a shared Flowable and flat_map it.
+In the end, we select a single Flowable and flat_map it, which will
+turn the "tunnel" back to a Flowable.

 ``` python
 # source2.pipe(